 Document Fills a Void of Practical Business Ethics Information for Leaders and Managers

-Managing ethics in the workplace holds tremendous benefit for leaders and managers, benefits both moral and practical.
+Managing ethics in the workplace holds tremendous benefits for leaders and managers, both moral and practical.
 This is particularly true today when it is critical to understand and manage highly diverse values in the workplace.